 1. Neil Gaiman

 Literary wunderkind Neil Gaiman is putting his love of all things creepy to good use this year by teaming up with Worldbuilders—a self-described "geek-centered nonprofit supporting humanitarian efforts worldwide"—to assist their group in their fundraising efforts by staging his own candelit reading of Edgar Allan Poe's classic poem.

 Everyone does a Christopher Walken impression, but rarely do they come close to matching the unique inflection of the real deal.
 For the Poe tribute album Closed on Account of Rabies(1997), Walken recited the classic narrative poem as various haunting sound effects moaned and whistled in the background.

 There are very few actors whose voices are as iconic as James Earl Jones's.
-From Darth Vader in the Star Wars films to Mufasa in The Lion King (1994), you always know when the veteran thespian—who had a stutter as a child—is behind a character because of the deep, theatrical boom of his voice.
+From Darth Vader in the Star Wars films to Mufasa in The Lion King, you always know when the veteran thespian—who had a stutter as a child—is behind a character because of the deep, theatrical boom of his voice.

-Known to younger generations as the actor who played Saruman in The Lord of the Rings franchise, the late Christopher Lee has over 270 acting credits to his name, dating all the way back to the mid-1940s.
+Known to younger generations as the actor who played Saruman in The Lord of the Rings franchise, the late Christopher Lee has more than 270 acting credits to his name, dating all the way back to the mid-1940s.
 Of those credits, Lee has lent his skills and voice to numerous legendary characters, including Hamlet, Sherlock Holmes, and Dracula several times over.

 Known primarily for the role of Gomez Addams in the television show The Addams Family, John Astin’s eyes and mustache add to the creepiness (and unintentional humor) of his dramatic reading of "The Raven," as he stands in full costume.